 In January 2012, a Mauritanian NGO based in France, UJEOF, contracted a team of NV Burkinabé masons to construct the first two private buildings in the south of the country (Oulombony).

-In 2015, a resettlement project, financed by the Dubaï Charity Association, is scheduled in Diakré region.
-The local operator is Banlieue du Monde organization and will be supported by AVN Senegal and by Le Partenariat organization to implement and monitore 20 construction works.
+Since january 2015, a resettlement project, financed by the Dubaï Charity Association, is running in the Diakré region.
+The local operator is Banlieue du Monde organization and is supported by AVN Senegal and by Le Partenariat organization to implement and monitor the construction works.

 An initial exploratory mission, suggested by a Belgian NGO working in the Chibombo district of Zambia, was carried out in November 2009 by Jean Stasse (President of AVN-Belgium) and Thomas Granier (Founder and CEO of AVN).